Market Design with Distributional Objectives: Model

 \end{definition}

 The law of aggregate demand states that when a university gets more applications, the number of chosen applications cannot decrease.

-In the context of assigning students to schools in a centralized clearinghouse, path independence guarantees that the most commonly used method, the deferred-acceptance algorithm, works well, e.g., it produces the student-optimal \emph{stable} matching; and if the law of aggregate demand is also satisfied, it is \emph{strategy-proof} \citep{hatmil05}.\footnote{In this context, only students are strategic agents.
-Therefore, a direct revelation mechanism is strategy-proof if reporting their true preference ranking over schools is a weakly dominant strategy for each student.}
+In the context of assigning students to schools in a centralized clearinghouse, path independence guarantees that the most commonly used method, the deferred-acceptance algorithm, works well, e.g., it produces the \emph{student-optimal stable matching}; and if the law of aggregate demand is also satisfied, it is \emph{strategy-proof} \citep{hatmil05}.\footnote{In this context, only students are strategic agents.
+Therefore, a direct revelation mechanism is strategy-proof if, for each student, reporting their true preference ranking over schools is a weakly dominant strategy.}